Dinosaur-Park/heyelb/README.md

   1. edit a yaml file, Service.spec.ports.name and Endpoints.subnets.addresses.ports.name must be the same, Endpoints.metadata.annotations.calledSource and Endpoints.metadata.annotations.calledSource.healthCheckType are required.

   2. Endpoints.metadata.annotations.calledSource.healthCheckType have 3 types, which supports only http, tcp and mysql.

+  3.there is a example in

 ok, let's have a nice journey!

-if you have any ideas or questions, please tell me(422287032@qq.com) or take a new issue. thanks
+if you have any ideas or questions, please tell me(opendinosaurpark@gmail.com) or take a new issue. thanks